-Maryland, Ohio, Washington and Connecticut, for example, have lifted their quarantine requirements for domestic travel (many states still have rules for international travelers); they instead ask visitors and residents to follow CDC travel guidance.
+Maryland, Ohio, Washington, New York and Connecticut, for example, have lifted their quarantine requirements for domestic travel (many states still have rules for international travelers); they instead ask visitors and residents to follow CDC travel guidance.
+Alaska no longer threatens fines of up to $25,000 for those who don’t follow its COVID-19 rules (including arriving with proof of a negative COVID-19 test), which are now framed as strong recommendations rather than requirements.

-Massachusetts and New Hampshire are among the states that still have quarantine rules, but are now exempting those who have been fully vaccinated.
+Massachusetts and Oregon are are among the states that still have quarantine rules, but are now exempting those who have been fully vaccinated.

 “There is no uniform message across the states, and that’s extremely difficult for travelers,” says Jan L. Jones, professor of hospitality and tourism at the University of New Haven in Connecticut.
 “I can’t even navigate it.”

-- Everyone should continue to wear masks in public and follow other infection prevention measures, such as frequent hand-washing social distancing.
+- Everyone (including those who are fully vaccinated) should continue to wear masks in public and follow other infection prevention measures, such as frequent hand-washing social distancing.

 Who can go where?